 Hirsh dominated the boards as Berry’s number one big man.
 In 2019, he became the first Berry men’s basketball player to earn the SAA Player of the Year award.
 He ranked second in the SAA with 17.5 points per game and led the league with 9.2 rebounds per contest.
 He ended his senior season with 455 points and 240 rebounds, ranking him third in Berry’s NCAA DIII era record book for points and boards in a single season.

-Berry College baseball has sent over 30 alumni to professional baseball organizations with the first dating back to 1965, when Donald Arp was drafted to the Kansas City Athletics organization in the 17th round.
+Berry College baseball has sent over 30 alumni to professional baseball organizations with the first dating back to 1965, when Daniel Arp was drafted by the Kansas City Athletics organization in the 17th round.

 Most recently, Dylan Beasley (19c) was drafted to the Washington Nationals in the 32nd round.
 Beasley was the first Viking to be drafted in the program’s NCAA Division III era.

 Collin McHugh (09c), another Berry standout, was drafted out of Berry College by the New York Mets in the 18th round of the 2008 draft after spending three seasons pitching for the Vikings.
 Once a pro, McHugh showed off his talents for 15 different major and minor league teams before landing in the Houston Astros’ rotation.

 In 2017, McHugh helped guide the Astros to the team’s first World Series Championship.
 In his final season with the Astros, McHugh appeared in 35 games (8 starts) while recording 82 strikeouts in 74 and two-third innings with a 4.70 ERA and a 4-5 record.

 This past March, McHugh signed a one year contract with the Boston Red Sox.

 Below is a list of the other Berry baseballers that headed to the pros after their Viking careers.